bonni208/Business_Ethics/Business_Ethics.md

 ###### ?
 01.01 | Review questions | Let's get personal

-Accountability is the responsibility and obligation of individuals and organizations to answer for their actions, decisions, and outcomes, especially in relation to [[ethical]] conduct.
+Fill in the blank: Accountability is the responsibility and obligation of individuals and organizations to answer for their actions, decisions, and outcomes, especially in relation to [[ethical]] conduct.

 According to the text, why is it important not to take things personally during discussions on polarizing topics?